 Instructions

-- Preheat the oven to 350ºF (175ºC) and position an oven rack to the upper third and lower third positions.
+- Preheat the oven to 350ºF (175ºC) and position an oven rack to the center position.
 Line 2 large baking sheets with parchment paper.

 - Roughly crush the freeze-dried raspberries with your fingers or a mortar and pestle and then set aside.